Public garden near Annapolis seeking programming consultant

 Pre-registration is required by required by completing the online form: https://www.bayrestoration.org/guided-kayak-tours/

-Join us for a guided hike on CBEC’s Lake Trail for this unique opportunity to discover some of the natural features and treasures found on our property.
-Your journey will be co-led by CBEC’s Certified Interpretative Guide and Naturalist, Courtney Leigh with Debbie Roschli, a Certified Yoga Instructor.
-As we walk the 1.5 mile flat path around the center of our 510 acre peninsula we will take moments of pause, reflection, and be led through gentle Vinyasa Yoga Postures.
-There is a half-way rest stop with restroom accessibility.
-Participants are encouraged to dress for weather and bring along a water bottle, small snack, and a Yoga matt.
+Join us for a guided hike on CBEC’s Lake Trail for this unique opportunity to appreciate some of the natural features and treasures found on our property.
+Along our journey, we’ll practice “Forest Bathing”, a mindfulness approach that helps us deepen our engagement with nature through attentiveness, noticing, silence and stillness.
+With a Meditative Facilitator serving as guide, we’ll pause along the trail to immerse ourselves in each habitat experience.
+The trail is a 1.5 mile flat path around the center of our 510 acre peninsula, with a half-way rest stop with restroom accessibility.
+Participants are encouraged to dress for weather and bring along a water bottle, small snack, and binoculars.
 Duration is approximately 2 hours.
 Trips are subject to cancellation due to weather or low enrollment.
 Check-in and hike begin at the Visitor Center.

 Cost is FREE to CBEC Members, $5 for Non Members

 Pre-Registration is required as there is a minimum and maximum for this trip.